davidfowl/Micronetes/README.md

     - port: 5672
 ```

-**micronetes run app.yaml** will run launch 2 instances of the Web and 3 of Worker and will `docker run` the rabbitmq image.
+**m8s run app.yaml** will run launch 2 instances of the Web and 3 of Worker and will `docker run` the rabbitmq image.
 There's a built-in proxy that will load balance the traffic in a round-robin matter between replicas of the various processes.
 It will also make those services available via environment variables following the convention described later in this section.

 There is also a mini control plane built in that can be used to view the state of the services and to view the logs of the various services.
 As an example:

 ```
-> micronetes run app.yaml
+> m8s run app.yaml
 [03:26:23 INF] Mapping external port 5005 to internal port(s) 51016, 51017 for web
 [03:26:23 INF] API server running on http://127.0.0.1:51018 [03:26:23 INF] Launching service web_65758656-1 from /apps/Web/bin/Debug/netcoreapp3.1/Web